ghoshnirmalya/nextjs-hasura-trello-clone/readme.md

 The above command will do the following:

     a.
 Start the frontend package on [http://localhost:3000/](http://localhost:3000).
-    b.
-Start the authentication package on [http://localhost:3030/](http://localhost:3030/).

-The components and backend packages don’t do anything after we execute the above command.
-There is no need to run the components package separately.
-However, if we need, we can [add additional commands using Lerna](https://lerna.js.org/#command-run).
+The backend package doesn’t do anything after we execute the above command.

 ### 5. **Start the backend package**